HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/Part1.md

 3. Double click "Access Rules" and then "Add" a new access rule with Resolution: Accessible and Rule Pattern: javafx/**

 You should now be able to use JavaFX in the Eclipse project.

+## Creating the Main class
+The Main class that you will create in this part will do all of the interfacing with JavaFX necessary to create a window, run a frame loop, and respond to keyboard input.
+Once you create this class, you can use it as the foundation for any JavaFX game you make.

+If you don't want to set up this class yourself, you can add [this starter file](Tutorial-Series-1-Resources/Main.java) to your project and skip straight to part 2 of the tutorial series.